strimzi/strimzi-kafka-oauth/README.md

 This is not a full set of available `oauth.*` properties.
 All the `oauth.*` properties described in the next chapter about [configuring the Kafka clients](#configuring-the-kafka-client) also apply to configuring the client side of inter-broker communication.

+#### Enabling the re-authentication

+Access tokens expire after some time.
+The token validation for the purpose of session authentication is only performed immediately after the new connection from the client is established.
+If using SimpleACLAuthorizer or no authorizer at all, then there is no further need for the access token after the validation, and by default the expiry of the token will not result in session closure or denial of access within existing session.

+Since Kafka version 2.2 Kafka brokers support a [re-authentication mechanism](https://cwiki.apache.org/confluence/display/KAFKA/KIP-368%3A+Allow+SASL+Connections+to+Periodically+Re-Authenticate) for clients to be able to update the token mid-session, without having to drop and re-establish the connection.
+When client sends the new access token, validation is performed on the broker as if a new connection was established.

+The mechanism has to be explicitly enabled on the Kafka broker by using the `connections.max.reauth.ms` property in `server.properties`:

+    connection.max.reauth.ms=3600000

+In this example the maximum time until next re-authentication is set to one hour.
+If the access token expires sooner than that, the re-authentication will be triggered sooner.

+#### Enforcing the session timeout

+If re-authentication is enabled, then session timeout is enforced as the expiry time of the access token.
+Multiple 'lightweight' sessions can follow one another over the same network connection for as long the connection isn't closed or interrupted due to process restarts or network issues.
+Since each re-authentication has to start with a valid token the client has to

+If for

 ### Configuring the Kafka Broker authorization

 Strimzi Kafka OAuth provides support to centrally manage not only users and clients, but also permissions to Kafka broker resources - topics, consumer groups, configurations ...